JhayCodee/angular-intro/README.md

 # 🚀 Angular Starter Project

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.1.4.
 It's a basic Angular application designed to demonstrate various fundamental concepts and features of Angular.
-The application includes three main components:
+The application now includes four main components:

 - 🧮 A Counter component that allows users to increment, decrement, and reset a counter.
 - 🦸 A Hero component that displays information about a hero and provides buttons to change the hero's name and age.
 - 📜 A Heroes List component that displays a list of heroes and provides a button to remove the last hero from the list.
+- 🐉 A DBZ module that includes a form for adding Dragon Ball Z characters, and a list component to display and delete these characters.

 ## 🚀 Getting Started